WD-Scott/NBA-MVP-Prediction/README.md

 <img src="ipynb.png" align="left" width="50" height="60" />

 ### **Jupyter Notebooks**:
+\n
 - #### FeatureSelection.ipynb:

   Feature Selection notebook where we use the `preprocess_and_train` function from `preptrain.py` and ensemble the methods to generate the best 10 features.

 - #### DataCleaning_EDA.ipynb:

   Exploratory notebook where the data is cleaned; includes some basic EDA.

 - #### Models.ipynb:

   Modeling notebook where we use the selected features (from `df_selected.csv`) to train and evaluate a range of models and extract their feature importance.
 These results will inform how we weight features in the index.

 ### **Data Files**: